 Dr. Leslie Walwyn is passionate about transforming communities through preventive health measures.
-As a Professor at American University of Antigua (AUA) College of Medicine in the Global M.D.
-Program and Chair of the Department of Clinical Medicine, Dr. Walwyn teaches AUA students how to develop the diverse skillsets they will need in the future.
+As a Professor at American University of Antigua (AUA) College of Medicine in the Global Health Track and Chair of the Department of Clinical Medicine, Dr. Walwyn teaches AUA students how to develop the diverse skillsets they will need in the future.

 “Clinical medicine isn’t just about how to take a patient history,” she said.
 “There’s an art to interacting with patients.
 It requires empathy and perception.
 As a doctor, you need to be able to take in what the patient is saying – but also what they don’t say.
 You need to be able to transcend any cultural differences or invisible biases to make sure you’re getting the proper message.
 By the end of the second year, students know how to extract a good patient history and apply critical thinking to diagnose and treat that patient.”

-In the Global M.D.
-Program, Dr. Walwyn is educating students on how to address complex public health challenges at a global level.
-Global M.D. students examine what factors – whether war, poverty, or climate change – make populations more vulnerable to communicable and non-communicable diseases.
+In the Global Health Track, Dr. Walwyn is educating students on how to address complex public health challenges at a global level.
+Global Health Track students examine what factors – whether war, poverty, or climate change – make populations more vulnerable to communicable and non-communicable diseases.
 They study healthcare systems around the world to understand the strengths and drawbacks of each, and how medical professionals can work within different systems.

 “Our students know how to identify the features of a good healthcare system and appreciate how international agencies can work together toward common goals,” said Dr. Walwyn.
 “As doctors, they’re there to make a difference, but they need to be able to fit into an existing system and overcome real challenges to help a population.”